-Dr. Paris Jones is an Adjunct Assistant Professor and Director of the Master of School Administration Program in the Educational Leadership Department of the School of Education.
+Dr. Paris Jones is an Adjunct Assistant Professor and Director of the Master of School Administration Program in the Educational Leadership Department of the College of Education.
 He began teaching at Fayetteville State University in 1989 while serving as the Associate Superintendent of the Cumberland County Schools.
 His entire professional career of 42 years has been in Fayetteville, NC which included teacher, assistant principal, elementary and Junior High school principal, Associate Superintendent for Cumberland County Schools and currently teacher of post graduate, graduate, and undergraduate courses in the Ed Leadership Department.

 He has served as a NC Elementary and Secondary Commission member of the Southern Association of Colleges and Schools (SACS).
 This experience allowed him to facilitate the growth and accreditation of schools throughout the state of North Carolina.
 He continues to provide consultative services in the areas of leadership, management, and public school law.